odan/odan.github.io/_posts/aspnet-openapi-swagger-ui.md

 ## Benefits of the HTML/YAML Approach

-Besides the accessibility, there are even more bebenits such as:
+Besides the accessibility, there are even more benefits such as:

 **Simplicity:** By relying on static assets like HTML and YAML, this approach minimizes the complexity involved in API documentation,